Dental Hygiene Continuing Education

 How often is a CE in child abuse needed?

 Updated Mandated Reporter Training Requirements.
 Chapter 56 of the Laws of 2021 amended Social Services Law § 413 to require additional training to include protocols to reduce implicit bias in decision-making processes, strategies for identifying adverse childhood experiences, and guidelines to assist in recognizing signs of abuse or maltreatment while interacting virtually within the New York State Mandated Identification and Reporting of Child Abuse and Maltreatment/Neglect coursework.
-This law requires that mandated reporters, including those who have previously undergone the current training, complete the updated training curriculum by April 1, 2025.
+While it is recommended to remain current with child abuse training, NYS mandates one updated training since 2021, and prior to April 2025, until further notice.

 The dental hygiene continuing education department at Farmingdale State College will be conducting this course update in the coming months.
 Please keep watch in our "Save the Date" section above for upcoming dates to satisfy this required training.